tattersoftware/codeigniter4-patches/README.md

 ## Requirements

-**Patches** is built on top of [Git](https://git-scm.com) and [Composer](https://getcomposer.org), so requires both of those be installed an accessible in your PATH.
+**Patches** is built on top of [Git](https://git-scm.com) and [Composer](https://getcomposer.org), so requires both of those be installed and accessible in your `$PATH`.
 Additionally, the `patch` command makes the following assumptions (and will fail if they are not met):

-* You project is in an existing Git repository
+* You project is in an existing Git repository (with configured Git user)
 * The CodeIgniter 4 framework is installed via Composer in your **vendor/** directory
 * The current branch is "clean" (no uncommitted changes or unstaged files)
 * Your project files are in their standard locations (**app/**, **public/**, **env**, **spark**)